allenwu2001/NumerSenseRedux/README.md

         results/bert-base.test.all.output.jsonl
 ```

-Note that `bert-base` can be replaced by any model name in `[bert-base, bert-large, roberta-base, roberta-large]`.
+Note that `bert-base` can be replaced by any model name in `[bert-base, bert-large, roberta-base, roberta-large, distilbert-base, albert-base, deberta-large]`.

 For left-to-right language models:
 ```bash